act-rules/act-rules.github.io/_rules/text-contrast-afw4f7.md

 #### Inapplicable Example 3

-This text has the same foreground and background colors, hence it is not [visible](#visible).
+This text is not [visible][] because the foreground color is the same as the background color.

 ```html
 <p style="color: white; background: white;">Some white on white text in English</p>